neumino/neumino.github.io/movies.md

-### Black as Night
+### Birds of Paradise
-*Released on 2021-10-01, vote average 5.5*
+*Released on 2021-09-23, vote average 7.1*

-A teenage girl with self-esteem issues finds confidence in the most unlikely way, by spending her summer battling vampires that prey on New Orleans&#39; disenfranchised with the help of her best friend, the boy she&#39;s always pined for, and a peculiar rich girl.
+Two dancers at an elite ballet academy in Paris must compete for a contract to join the highly coveted Opéra National de Paris as they confront their competitive nature, sexual awakenings and how far they would go to win.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/iuXnGbxTxDE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/kC2BawGi6EM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>